mmuratarat/mmuratarat.github.io/_pages/faq.md

 77. What is the difference between fitting a model via closed-form equations vs. Gradient Descent and its variants?
 78. What are some of the issues with K-means?
 76. How do you deal with high cardinality?
+77. What is a machine learning project lifecycle?

 [SQL](#SQL)